dorian-marchal/phonegap-boilerplate/setup.md

-# Set up a project
+# Setting up a project

 #### Requirements